MinecraftForge/Documentation/docs/utilities/permissionapi.md

 Making your own implementation of the `PermissionHandler`
 --------------------------------------

-By default the PermissionHandler is very basic, which is usually enough for most users. but you might want more control over the permissions for things like a big server.
+By default the PermissionHandler is very basic, which is usually enough for most users, but you might want more control over the permissions for things like a big server.
 This can be achieved  by creating a custom `PermissionHandler`.